ntustison/PaperANTsX/Text/methods.md

-possible histogram matching [@Nyul:1999aa] between source and target images further increased data augmentation. \textcolor{black}{The output of the network is a probabilistic mask of the brain.} \textcolor{blue}{The architecture consisted of four encoding/decoding layers with eight filters at the base layer which doubled every layer.} Although not detailed here, training for brain extraction in other modalities was performed similarly.
+possible histogram matching [@Nyul:1999aa] between source and target images further increased data augmentation. \textcolor{black}{The output of the network is a probabilistic mask of the brain.} \textcolor{blue}{The architecture consists of four encoding/decoding layers with eight filters at the base layer which doubled every layer.} Although not detailed here, training for brain extraction in other modalities was performed similarly.